 Is your camper looking for a way to stay connected to camp?

-Sign up for our fall session of Aloha Basecamp!
+Sign up for our spring session of Aloha Basecamp!
 Each week may be a little different but your camper can count on seeing old friends, making new ones, and receiving support and guidance from our counseling staff.
 And, of course, lots of fun!
-Stay tuned for 2021 camp dates and applications – more information will be available in early October!
+There’s no better way to get through these last few months while we wait for summer 2021 to arrive!

 Tell me more!

-This program is designed for campers who have previously attended Aloha, Hive, or Lanakila.
-If your child would have been new to our overnight camps in 2020, we encourage you to talk with us about whether a remote program is the best introduction to camp for your child.
-For some children, waiting until they can experience camp in person next summer might be better.
+This program is for any camper who will be attending Aloha, Hive, or Lanakila in 2021.
+If your child would have been new to our overnight camps in 2020 or 2021, we encourage you to talk with us about whether a remote program is the best introduction to camp for your child.
+For some children, Basecamp might be the ideal introduction to our staff and program.
+For others, waiting until they can experience camp in person this summer might be better.

 Who are the counselors?